News and events

 Walks require booking via either Eventbrite or through our Treasurer, Barbara.
 As we have to control group numbers, tickets cannot be arranged on the night.

-Evening walks are always Tuesday, and meet at 18:45 for a 19:00 start.
-Walks generally last about an hour.
-It is £3 per person (we would greatly appreciate exact change if possible).
+Unless otherwise stated, walks are always Tuesday, and meet at 18:45 for a 19:00 start.
+Walks generally last about an hour to 90 minutes and are led by local guides.
+It is £3 per person for members, £5 for guests (we would greatly appreciate exact change if possible).
 Please check the weather report and dress appropriately!
 All walks are undertaken at your own risk – no animals please.

 Format: Date, “Walk title” (maximum number of attendees).